sevagh/xumx-sliCQ/README.md

 ![xumx_pertarget](./.github/xumx_slicq_pertarget.png)

+For simplicity, 6 frequency bins (0-5) grouped into 2 time-frequency blocks are drawn above.
+The real sliCQ used in xumx-sliCQ has 262 frequency bins grouped into 70 time-frequency blocks, but the idea is the same.

 Each "Conv-Net" shown above is loosely based on the 2-layer convolutional denoising autoencoder architecture that can be seen in [Grais, Zhao, and Plumbley 2019](https://arxiv.org/abs/1910.09266).
 The encoder consists of 2x `Conv2d -> BatchNorm2d -> ReLU`, and the decoder consists of 2x `ConvTranspose2d -> BatchNorm2d -> ReLU`.
+The LSTM model of Open-Unmix did not produce good results in my experiments, and I had better luck with convolutional models.

 The same kernel is used in both layers.
 The time and filter kernel sizes are chosen based on the number of frequency bins and time coefficients inside each block.
 Dilations are used in the time axis to increase the receptive field while keeping inference time low.